cdavis4/CS_340_GroupProject/frontend/mylittlepony/README.md

-# Mobile Web Specialist Certification Course
+# CS340 Database Course
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_
+#### _Class Group Project for Sarah Turner and Carrie Davis_

-## Project Overview: Stage 1
+## Project Overview:

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+This database maps out the characters of the My Little Pony Friendship is Magic Television Series that aired from 2010 - 2014.
+[Wiki page](https://en.wikipedia.org/wiki/List_of_My_Little_Pony:_Friendship_Is_Magic_characters) .

-### Specification
+[Fandom page"](https://mlp.fandom.com/wiki/My_Little_Pony_Friendship_is_Magic_Wiki )The focus is on this particular cast of fun and cute characters.
+In this series the show focuses on diverse personalities with complex relatable issues.
+These ponies come from different groups, cities in different regions, and can be of different types.
+Think of a child friendly, relatable game of thrones minus genocide.
+Many characters have occupations or multiple occupations throughout the Equestria empire.
+This is all flexible as the fun drama of pony life plays out.
+The character list is almost exhaustible and this database will allow users to add characters to complete the character list.
+The database will allow characters to be filtered/selected by city, group, type, character and occupation.

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.
+The complexity and ability to build relationships between entities makes this a good candidate for a database project.

-### What do I do from here?
+### Specifications:

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+Determined by class project:

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
+### How to run this website?

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
+1. In this folder, start up a node.js HTTP server to serve up the site files on your local computer.

-3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
+2. Install: In a terminal, navigate to the folder location.
+To install the dependencies type: `npm install`.  [website](https://www.npmjs.com/) to download and install the packages.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.
+3. Select a port number to run the service.  ```example: 5432```

-## Leaflet.js and Mapbox:
+4. Start node server in terminal.
+Type `node server.js 5432`.

-This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
-You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
-Mapbox is free to use, and does not require any payment information.
+5. Update in the dbhelper.js code to specify the database port #.

-### Note about ES6
+### Note this will be the same as node server if using json.

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+5. With your server running, visit the site: `http://localhost:port#`.